Market Commentary

 Fixed income performance

-In terms of fixed income, global bonds fell slightly over the period, with the Bloomberg Global Aggregate Index – $A hedged returning -0.18%.
-Longer-term Australian government bond yields were higher 1, reaching their highest levels since mid-January supported by the growing belief that there will be no rate cuts this year and potentially a rise in early 2026.
+In terms of fixed income, global bonds fell slightly over the period, with the Bloomberg Global Aggregate Index – $A hedged returning 0.21%.
+Longer-term Australian government bond yields were higher1, reaching their highest levels since mid-January supported by the growing belief that there will be no rate cuts this year and potentially a rise in early 2026.

 Australian bonds were down for the month, continuing the trend started when prices peaked in mid-October, as measured by the Bloomberg AusBond Composite 0+ Year Index.
-High levels of inflation continues to put pressure on the RBA, which is flowing through to domestic government bond yields, which rose through the month.
+The RBA kept rates on hold in its December meeting, which is flowing through to domestic government bond yields, which rose through the month on anticipation of a potential rise in 2026.

 Important information about your investments